You can use the local command-line interface (CLI) to order agents and Workload Security

 dsa_control

-settings and to manually trigger certain actions such as activation,
+to configure some agent settings, and to manually trigger some actions such as activation,

-anti-malware scans, and baseline rebuilds.Note the following:
+anti-malware scans, and baseline rebuilds.The

 -